HenriquelvLopes/approximations--/README.md

 Thus, increasing the number of Monte Carlo samples by a factor of 100 only improves the characteristic statistical error by approximately a factor of 10.

-# How to Use
+## How to Use

-Instructions for compiling and running each implementation will be added as the project structure is developed.
+Usage instructions are currently being organized as the project structure is finalized.

-C / Monte Carlo
+### C / Monte Carlo

-No external libraries required.
+No external libraries are required.

-C / Gauss–Legendre
+### C / Gauss–Legendre

-Requires MPFR.
+Requires `MPFR`.

-Python / Monte Carlo
+### Python / Monte Carlo

-No external libraries required.
+Uses Python's standard `random` module.

-Python / Gauss–Legendre
+### Python / Gauss–Legendre

 Coming soon.

-# References
+## References

-The mathematical background of the project is based on standard results from numerical analysis, probability, and the theory of elliptic integrals.
+The mathematical background of the project draws on standard results from numerical analysis and probability.

+- M. E. J. Newman and G. T. Barkema,
+  *Monte Carlo Methods in Statistical Physics*,
+  Oxford University Press, 1999.

-Further references and explanations are documented in `DEVELOPMENT.md`.
+Further references, implementation notes, and numerical experiments are documented in `DEVELOPMENT.md`.

-The mathematical background of the project is based on standard results from numerical analysis, probability, and the theory of elliptic integrals.

-Further references and explanations are documented in the DEVELOPMENT.md section of the repository.